 "Clinicians are still trying to understand how it works," - he said.
 He noted that patients continue to experience disease progression when using this device, and "we do not know the mechanism of action for this progression ...
 When other treatment progression is explained on the basis of biochemical evolution / resistance."

-Nevertheless, he noted that the EF-14 trial was well designed.
+However, he noted that the test of EF-14 was well designed.
 The new device is "intriguing, because for the last 50 years, there was very little glioblastoma therapies," - he said.
-"Nevertheless, in the end, benefit from this method, only a few months.
-We need to do better, "- he said.
+"Nevertheless, in the end, benefit from this method, only a few months We need to do better,." - he said.

 During this study the treatment device was conducted for 2 years or until disease progression.
 According to the creators, in the treatment of patients should shave twice a week, and microchips are changing every time.
 Patients have the opportunity to have the time in which they do not receive treatment - for example, when they go to bed.
 But for maximum benefit unit must be used continuously for at least 18 hours a day - the longer, the better, according to the manufacturer.